vineyardbovines/cratylus/README.md

 ## Levenshtein Distance

-The Levenshtein distance is the minimum number of single-character edits required to change one word into another.[Learn more](https://en.wikipedia.org/wiki/Levenshtein_distance).
+The [Levenshtein distance](https://en.wikipedia.org/wiki/Levenshtein_distance) is the minimum number of single-character edits required to change one word into another.

 ### `levenshtein(a: string, b: string, calcRatio: boolean): number`